ConfusedPolarBear/garden-sensor/firmware/README.md

 2. Run `./flash.sh PATH_TO_SERIAL_ADAPTER` to flash the newly compiled firmware onto a connected ESP8266 chip.

-3. Open the serial port is configured at 115,200 bps 8N1.
+3. Connect to the serial port (115,200 bps 8N1).
 You should see some text followed by the prompt `Setup:`

-4. Paste in the JSON block and press Enter.
+4. Paste in the JSON block you created earlier and press Enter.
 The system should respond with text similar to the following:

 ```json
 {"Success":true,"Message":"","ConfiguredWiFi":true,"ConfiguredMQTT":true,"MQTTAuthenticated":true}